Leesa Original Mattress Review (2026)

 Shipping & Unboxing

-The Leesa mattress comes compressed and rolled into, you guessed it, a box!
-Set up is easy, and took us under two minutes.
+The Leesa mattress comes compressed and rolled into a box.
+Set-up was easy and took us about a few minutes.
 Simply remove the mattress from the box, unroll it on your bed frame, cut away the plastic wrapping, and let it expand.
-It took us just over a minute to unbox Leesa, and it was lighter than expected.
+It’s a bit heavy for one person, but still feasible; it’s up to you whether to enlist the help of a friend.

 Once you order your mattress, it should arrive within two weeks.
 Shipping is free to all 50 U.S. states.
-You can also pay for white glove delivery, which costs $150.
-A two-person team will bring the mattress and set it up for you, as well as remove your old mattress and any packaging.
+You can also pay for white-glove delivery, which costs $150.
+A two-person team will bring the mattress and set it up for you, and remove your old mattress and any packaging.

 Warranty